-Travel Guide to Charleston, SC: Things to Do, Where to Stay and Places to Eat
+Visit Charleston, SC With Our Handy Travel Guide: Things to Do, Where to Stay, and Places to Eat in 2026

 Travel Guide to Charleston, South Carolina

-Just a few hours on I-26 from the Upstate and you’ll be in Charleston, SC.
-Some of the earliest settlers to what was then referred to as Charles Towne were a mixture of Protestant denominations, Judaism, and Catholic.
+Just a few hours on I-26 from the Upstate, and you’ll be in Charleston, SC.
+Some of the earliest settlers to what was then referred to as Charles Towne were a mixture of Protestant denominations, Judaism, and Catholicism.
 The area was known for its tolerance of all religions.

-Thus was birthed “Duelers Alley,” now known as Philidelphia Alley.
+Thus was birthed “Duelers Alley,” now known as Philadelphia Alley.
 This alleyway gave gentlemen the opportunity to settle their grievances with each other while being obscured from the view of any church.

 This city is full of quirky historical stories, beaches, and family-friendly fun.
-The nice thing about Charleston is there is plenty to see and do, without going broke.
+The nice thing about visiting Charleston, SC is that there is plenty to see and do without going broke.

 We broke this guide down into the popular areas in and around Charleston, SC.
 Use the links below to jump to the sections you are interested in visiting.